 What Is Speedballing?

-There are a lot of reasons why people mix drugs like heroin and crack cocaine—To achieve greater euphoric effects, to save money, or to stay high for longer (just to name a few).
+There are a lot of reasons why people mix drugs like heroin and crack cocaine.
+They may want to achieve greater euphoric effects, save money, or stay high for longer.
 Another reason might be to counteract the withdrawals from one drug by using another.
-Here are a few suggested reasons from the Australian Government Department of Health as to why people mix drugs:

 What Happens When You Speedball Crack And Heroin?

 Speedballing is also known as polydrug use, or the mixing of different drugs in order to achieve a stronger high.
 When someone mixes heroin and crack cocaine, the effects can be more intense due to their powerful stimulating and sedative effects.
 This can quickly lead to overdose if the user is unaware of how much of each drug they have taken.

 - Shallow breathing or difficulty breathing

 - Heart attack, stroke, or organ failure